AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 xAxis.overlapMode("allowOverlap");
 ```

-**Note**: the overlap is enabled by default.
-The sample below demonstrates x labels with prevented overlap:
+**Note**: the overlap is disabled by default.
+The sample below demonstrates x labels with allowed overlap:

 {sample}AGST\_Labels\_Formatting\_11{sample}